hermannm/devlog-kotlin/README.md

 # devlog-kotlin

-Structured logging library for Kotlin, that aims to provide a developer-friendly API with near-zero runtime overhead.
+Structured logging library for Kotlin, that aims to provide a developer-friendly API with minimal runtime overhead.
 Currently only supports the JVM platform, wrapping SLF4J.

 - Docs: https://devlog-kotlin.hermannm.dev